wmacevoy/latex-docker/README.md

 ```bash
 . bin/latex-docker-context
 ```
-After this you can run commands directly, for example:
+After this, you can run commands directly, for example:
 ```bash
 pdflatex main.tex
 latex-docker <command> <args>...